 “So whose hedge is that?
-If it’s mine do I have to cut my neighbour’s side or do we share the responsibility?”
+If it’s mine should I trim the whole row on both sides or do I share the responsibility with my neighbour?”
 Tricky enough questions that are asked every so often (you’re not the only one, trust us).

-The ownership of the hedge itself is being defined by where the main trunk is growing at.
+The ownership of the boundary hedge itself is defined by where the main trunk is growing at.
 An owner of a hedge is responsible for it not damaging their neighbour’s property.
 If, for example, your overgrown hedge is pushing on your neighbour’s fence and eventually damages it, you will stand liable.
 You do NOT have to cut your hedge on your neighbour’s side unless the growth is threatening to damage their property.
 Such overgrown hedges can be a nuisance, so if you think yours is causing the neighbours distress but don’t own the right tools to properly reduce it you can turn to a specialist and hire them for the desired hedge maintenance (link to our service page that will open in a new tab).

 The responsibility for boundary hedge cutting is shared.
-Both you and your neighbour are responsible for trimming each other’s respective side of the hedge.
+Both you and your neighbour should be trimming each other’s respective side of the hedge.
 You are free to cut back roots or branches that are within your property’s boundaries.
 However, you’re only allowed to trim the growth on your property.
 Going further may result in your neighbour taking you to court for property damage.

 A “high hedge” that can be a subject of a complaint is considered any hedge that is over 2 metres tall.
 However, if both sides are satisfied with the hedge’s height it can be kept at over 2 metres.
 There are other ways of extending a boundary’s height legally.